-Why does the Graduate School target up to 14 students for each cohort?
+Why does the Graduate School target about 10 students for each cohort?

 There are real costs associated with the program.
-Examples include the enhanced summer stipends and the guaranteed sixth year of support.
 Given current resources, we had to limit the cohort size.
 The exact number of students admitted to the program will depend on the proposed paths of study of the students in the cohort.

 Are there any legal visa issues?